2000 Spanish Grand Prix: Qualifying

-De La Rosa and Irvine were ninth and tenth.
-Later that day, the FIA in a mobile laboratory analysed a fuel sample from De La Rosa's car and declared it illegal because it did not match an earlier sample.
-Arrows announced it would appeal the decision, allowing de la Rosa to keep his starting spot.
+De la Rosa and Irvine were ninth and tenth.
+Later that day, the FIA in a mobile laboratory analysed a fuel sample from De la Rosa's car and declared it illegal because it did not match an earlier sample.
+Arrows team principal Tom Walkinshaw insisted it was caused by contamination during transit and the team announced it would appeal the decision, allowing De la Rosa to keep his starting spot.
 Button. eleventh, reported crosswinds made his car unstable.
 He was faster than Verstappen in the slower Arrows car, Salo in the faster Sauber after losing time in the first third of the lap, and Fisichella, who could not lap faster due to low track grip.
 Herbert, 15th, lost his front wing mounted television camera held on by a thin cable after hitting a kerb early in qualifying.
 He made a minor error that prevented him from qualifying higher.
 Diniz (16th) had excessive oversteer.
 Ricardo Zonta, seventeenth, was unable to find a suitable set-up for his BAR car, and his best lap was nine-tenths of a second slower than teammate Villeneuve's.
 Alesi qualified eighteenth and was unable to lap faster due to hydraulic issues and circuit cooling.
 He was ahead of Wurz in nineteenth, who struggled with grip and car setup.
 Heidfeld's engine failed on the circuit, and marshals extinguished a small fire when he returned to the pit lane.
 He drove the spare Prost car setup for his teammate Alesi and qualified 20th.
 The two Minardi drivers Marc Gené and Gastón Mazzacane were 21st and 22nd.